-- Content engaging content is central to podcasting - Recording equipment or access to audio quality is still key even with beginner podcasting - Editing software for piecing together the recordings and optimizing for online hosting - Host server an internet server where you load your podcast audio episodes - Host web page this is usually a page on the on the host server's website where your audience finds your podcast and subscribes to it - A digital strategy also could be called a marketing or promotional plan to ensure that you are getting your podcasts out so you can gain listeners and followers.
-There are a huge amount of podcasts out there, you'll need some good strategies to cut through the clutter
+- Content engaging content is central to podcasting - Recording equipment or access to audio quality is still key even with beginner podcasting - Editing software for piecing together the recordings and optimizing for online hosting - Host server an internet server where you load your podcast audio episodes - Host web page this is usually a page on the on the host server's website where your audience finds your podcast and subscribes to it - A digital strategy can also be called a marketing or promotional plan.
+There are a huge amount of podcasts out there, you'll need some good strategies to cut through the clutter.